-Answer: One side says, “Salvation is by grace and grace alone.”
-The other side counters, “That idea leads to lawlessness.
+One person says, “Salvation is by grace and grace alone.”
+Another person counters, “That idea leads to lawlessness.
 God’s righteous standard in the Law must be upheld.”
 And someone else chimes in with, “Salvation is by grace, but grace only comes to those who obey God’s Law.”
 At the root of the debate are differing views on the basis of salvation.
 The importance of the issue helps fuel the intensity of the discussion.

 When the Bible speaks of “the law,” it refers to the detailed standard God gave to Moses, beginning in Exodus 20 with the Ten Commandments.
 God’s Law explained His requirements for a holy people and included three categories: civil, ceremonial, and moral laws.
 The Law was given to separate God’s people from the evil nations around them and to define sin (Ezra 10:11; Romans 5:13; 7:7).
 The Law also clearly demonstrated that no human being could purify himself enough to please God—i.e., the Law revealed our need for a Savior.